-The cost of upgrading will be about $250-$500 depending on the quality of tank chosen.
+The cost of upgrading will be about $250-$500 depending on the quality of the tank chosen.
 Installing a larger model usually requires additional wiring and plumbing connections that could range from another few hundred dollars into the thousands if you need a pro plumber ($50/hour in my area).

-1) Turn off Propane & Water System Valves At The Tank (unless an On-Demand unit which does not have a valve).
+1) Turn off Propane & Water System Valves At The Tank (unless an On-Demand unit does not have a valve).

-3) Disconnect Electrical Connection At The Tank and save wire nuts in case tank is leaking – see step 5 below if needed Don’t disconnect the wires unless necessary because they will be very difficult to reconnect later on during this project.
+3) Disconnect Electrical Connection At The Tank and save wire nuts in case the tank is leaking – see step 5 below if needed Don’t disconnect the wires unless necessary because they will be very difficult to reconnect later on during this project.

-4) Disconnect Water Supply & Drain Hose Bibs From The Tank – Remove hoses from valves near tank and drain water into buckets or outside to a hose bib.
+4) Disconnect Water Supply & Drain Hose Bibs From The Tank – Remove hoses from valves near the tank and drain water into buckets or outside to a hose bib.

 If you have copper pipes in your rig, unscrew the valve at the tank first before disconnecting the supply hose so that no water drips back into the tank and damages it.
 Keep track of which valves go where on the new water heater because most are not interchangeable due to different pipe connections presented by manufacturers.

-5) Unscrew Or Cut Bolts If Necessary On Old Water Heater (usually through holes in top) And Lift Out Carefully.
+5) Unscrew Or Cut Bolts If Necessary On Old Water Heater (usually through holes in the top) And Lift Out Carefully.
 An extra hand is useful here.

 6) Clean Up All Leaks Before Removing Tank Here’s the reason why you saved those wire nuts from earlier.